wp-plugins/spectacula-threaded-comments/readme.txt

 2. The control interface for this plug-in.

 == Changelog ==

+= 2.1.4 =
+*	Added two filters to control the avatar size for those that want or need to roll their own layout.
+The filters are spec_avatar_size_large and spec_avatar_size_small.

 = 2.1.3 =
 *	Adding Japanese translation provided by - Chestnut http://staff.blog.bng.net